mebeim/aoc/2022/README.md

 Say we want to choose valves `AA` and `XX`, but they are *not* directly connected to each other: we'd need to find the shortest path from `AA` to `XX`.
-Given that in order to enumerate all valid solutions we will need to perform this action an awful lot of times!
+In order to enumerate all valid solutions we will need to perform this action an awful lot of times!
 Thankfully, there's an algorithm that can help us.
 The [Floyd-Warshall][algo-floyd-warshall] algorithm does exactly what we need: it calculates the minimum distance between any possible pair of nodes of a given graph.
 In our case, since all the arcs of the graph have the same weight, this would be equivalent to performing a [BFS][algo-bfs] scan starting from every single node and saving all the distances found, so that could also be implemented instead.

 I'll be using standard Floyd-Warshall, implemented as a function returning a